Abhigyan001/Survive/README.md

-# Space shooter capstone project
+# Javascript capstone project: Space Survivor

 This project consisted of building a shooter game that you can play on the browser using Phaser 3 library (JavaScript).